Gochujang Aioli Recipe

 Gochujang aioli ingredients

-To prepare this addictive Gochujang aioli sauce, you will need 5 ingredients: mayonnaise, sour cream, garlic, gochujang paste, and salt.
+To prepare this addictive Gochujang aioli sauce, you will need five ingredients: mayonnaise, sour cream, garlic, gochujang paste, and salt.

 Mayonnaise adds a creamy texture and a slightly sweet flavor to this dipping sauce.
 Meanwhile, sour cream lends a slightly tangy taste and contributes to the dip’s creamy texture.

-You can use any mayonnaise of your choice—eggless, full-fat, or low-fat—all work fine.
-Once, I had some spicy mayonnaise at hand, and I used it to make this dressing, which also tasted good.
+You can use any mayonnaise you like—eggless, full-fat, or low-fat—any of them works fine.
+Once, I had some spicy mayonnaise on hand and used it to make this dressing, which also turned out good.

-You can also choose between sour cream, available in either low-fat or full-fat options, according to your preference.
+You can also choose between low-fat and full-fat sour cream.
 I make my own sour cream.
-The recipe is here.
+The recipe to make my Homemade Sour Cream is here.

 Gochujang, the star ingredient, adds a spicy taste.
 Due to its fermented properties, it also gives the dish a slightly tangy flavor.
 You can adjust the quantity of Gochujang according to your desired spice level.